littlefengers/costco-design-tokens/README.md

 - **Minor version (0.x.0)** -> A minor version will be automatically released when a new functionality is added in a backwards-compatible manner.
 This means that for a specific design-system you are adding new decisions (ie: a new color is added)
 - **Major version (x.0.0)** -> A major version will be automatically released when a breaking changes is identified.
 This means that for a specific design token some values where removed (ie: a color was removed)

-## Publishing to NPM
+### Publishing to NPM

 1. Before you start make sure the project's CHANGELOG.MD is up to date.
 (TODO)
 2. Update the package `version` number in `/package.json` (use [Semantic Versioning](https://semver.org/) to determine what the new version number should be).
 3. Run `npm install` to update the package-lock.json file.
 4. Submit a pull request with your changes (or commit directly to `master` if you have permission).
-Once the changes have been merged to master:
+Once the changes have been merged to master.
+5. Run `npm run test`.
+If tests pass, continue to next step (TODO, can combine with build step).
-5. Run `npm run build` to run the build script ([Style Dictionary](https://amzn.github.io/style-dictionary/#/))
+6. Run `npm run build` to run the build script ([Style Dictionary](https://amzn.github.io/style-dictionary/#/))
-6. If the build is successful publish to NPM using `npm publish`.
+7. If the build is successful publish to NPM using `npm publish`.

 ## References